material-motion/material-motion/specifications/directors.md

 - [Transition Directors](transition_directors.md)
 - [Interaction Directors](interaction_directors.md)

-TODO: Create a flow chart showing the states a Director goes through.
-E.g. setUp, tearDown at a minimum.

 TODO: Describe entity that manages creation of Director.
 This entity is responsible for creating a Director when appropriate, calling the setUp and tearDown methods, and owning the Runtime instance.